dwyl/PWA-Liveview/README.md

 - Offline (Manual Rendering)
   - We detect the status switch via a server polling.
-  - The Service Worker serves the cached HTML & JS bundle.
+  - We retrive the HTML document from the `Cache API`.
-  - We hydrate the cached HTML with the correct JS component.
+  - We update the current DOM with the cached HTML and inject the correct JS component.
   - The component reads from and writes to the local `Yjs`+`IndexedDB` replica and remains fully interactive.

 ### Service Worker & Asset Caching